niemopen/niem-naming-design-rules/ndr6src.md

 A model component can be a datatype in one message model and a class in another.
 This occurs when a message designer creates a subset of a reused literal class, or augments a reused datatype.

 Removing attribute properties from a reused literal class can turn it into a datatype.
-For example, `nc:NumericType` is a literal class in the NIEM model, but in a subset can become a datatype in a message model.
+For example, `nc:NumericType` is a literal class in the NIEM Core reference namespace, but in a subset can become a datatype in a message model.
 In the NIEM model, `nc:NumericType` has one [element property](#def) and one [attribute property](#def).
 [Example 5-1](#ex5-1) shows the class representation in CMF and XSD; [example 5-2](#ex5-2) shows an object of the class in an XML and JSON message.

 ```
 <Class structures:id="nc.NumericType">                       | <xs:complexType name="NumericType">